Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms

 \subsubsection{Cross-cutting Membership.}

-This dimension indicates whether the membership in each unit is exclusive---that is, whether it is possible for two units to govern the same user.
-In WhatsApp, groups have inclusive membership---each user can simultaneously join more than one group.
-In contrast, guilds in WoW are a middle level with exclusive membership---characters can be part of only one guild at a time.
-While all multi-level governance systems have overlapping jurisdictions, \textit{i.e.}, the redundant jurisdiction of middle and top levels over the bottom levels, cross-cutting memberships distinguish the neat hierarchical nesting of federalism from the more unconstrained notion of polycentricity, which permits multiple middle-level units to assert jurisdiction over the same user.
+This dimension indicates whether the membership in each unit is exclusive---that is, whether two units can govern the same user.
+In WhatsApp, groups have inclusive membership---users can simultaneously join more than one group.
+In contrast, the WoW guilds are middle-level units with exclusive membership---characters can be part of only one guild at a time.
+Cross-cutting memberships distinguish the neat hierarchical nesting of federalism from the more unconstrained notion of polycentricity, which permits multiple middle-level units to assert jurisdiction over the same user.